 Even more remarkably, King changed his playing style to accommodate the loss of explosiveness he suffered due to his knee injury.
 Where most of his points had once come from posting up and flinging in bump-and-fade jumpers from the baseline, the "new" King was a face-up player who scored most of his points slashing to the basket.

 Not only had he reconstructed his knee and his career, but he also had rehabbed his reputation from that of a troubled Brooklyn prodigy to that of a thoughtful (if moody) superstar.
 He later told Inside Sports, "If I'm going to do something in life, I've always felt I had to be the best at it.
 That feeling drives me, gives me motivation.
 I knew that it would take a tremendous amount of effort to play again, but I wanted it.
 I didn't want to just come back, I wanted to come back as an All-Star."

 Another knee operation, this time to remove cartilage, was performed before the 1991-92 season, and it eventually took its toll.
 He missed that campaign, then was waived by the Bullets in January of 1993.
 He latched on with the Nets and played 32 games before retiring after the 1992-93 season.
 King had scored 19,655 points for a career average of 22.5 ppg.

-King later said that his biggest regrets were not winning a championship ring and, to a lesser extent, not making the 20,000-point club.
+King once said that his biggest regrets were not winning a championship ring and, to a lesser extent, not making the 20,000-point club.
 "But you know what I'm going to do about that?" he thought aloud in Newsday in 1993.
 "At some point before the winter begins, I'm going to go in the backyard and score 350 points.
 So that'll bring me up to par."